talk2william/awesome_delux_wm/readme.rst

 KEYS BINDINGS
 -----------------

-use "print scrn" button to take a screenshot of your WM.
+use "print scrn" button to take screenshots of your WM.

 use "alt+up_arrow/down_arrow" to increase or decrease volume.